 She continued studying with national and international conductors such as the American David Handel, the Spanish Iñigo Pirfano and the Chilean Eduardo Browne.
 She finished her degree in orchestral conduction master degree at Alfonso X El Sabio University (Spain), with the professors Miguel Romea and Andrés Salado, thanks to “Chile Crea” scholarship by the Chilean Ministry of Arts and Culture, to finish the Master degree in Orchestral conducting due to her academic aquintments and projection on the field.

 She has been assistant conductor of the Red de las Artes Orchestra, Sierra de Madrid youth Orchestra, Inspirations symphonic band, Youth Orchestra of Buin, Guitar Orchestra of ISUCH and Il Telescopio Di Galileo Early Music Orchestra.
+She conducted the soundtrack of the 2022's film "Eloisa Diaz: Ciencia Urgente".

 Monthly magazine publication by the Internacional society of chilean musicians abroad.